 And, supporting the idea that the Moon might somehow be affecting patients’ sleep, scientists have found that as the days proceed, their wake time moves steadily later.
 In contrast, their sleep time remains the same, suggesting that the amount of time they sleep for gets longer until it abruptly shortens.
 This is the so-called phase jump and is often related to the onset of mania.

 How Does The Moon Affect The Human Body?

 One belief is that this triggers subtle fluctuations in the Earth’s magnetic field, some of which might be sensitive.

-The oceans are electrically conducting, and it is because they’re composed of salty water so as they flow around with the tides that have a magnetic field connected with it.
+The oceans are electrically conducting, and it is because they’re composed of salty water that they flow around with the tides that have a magnetic field connected with them.
 However, the effect is tiny, and whether the Moon’s impact on the Earth’s magnetic field is powerful enough to induce biological changes is unclear.

 Others put it down to the gravitational pull and magnetic fields.
 Remember that the Moon controls the tides, and we’re mostly made of water, but again there’s no evidence to prove this.

 The Moon affects Earth in several ways.
 The first is through the provision of moonlight, with a full Moon or a supermoon going around every 29.5 days and a new Moon the following 14.8 days after that.